 Honorary Fellowships are bestowed by the Society for eminence in microscopy or related branches of science or for exceptional service to science

 The process through which the Society admits new Honorary Fellows is designed to reflect the prestigious nature of the Fellowship, and to ensure that only those candidates who have made the most outstanding contributions to microscopy or related branches of science can be considered for the honour.
+The RMS expressly encourages nominations in support of candidates from diverse backgrounds.

 New nominations for potential Honorary Fellows need to be submitted by a current RMS member.
 The nominator should submit to RMS Chief Executive Allison Winton a copy of the nominee’s CV, including a full list of their publications, 10 selected ‘top’ publications, and a 500-word summary of their contributions to research involving microscopy.
 A supporting letter, signed by five other RMS members, should also be submitted by the nominator.